deepanshudashora/ERAV1/session10/README.md

 ## Accuracy Report for Each class

-    Accuracy of airplane : 100 %
+    Accuracy of airplane : 76 %

-    Accuracy of automobile : 100 %
+    Accuracy of automobile : 95 %

-    Accuracy of  bird : 84 %
+    Accuracy of  bird : 86 %

-    Accuracy of   cat : 88 %
+    Accuracy of   cat : 76 %

-    Accuracy of  deer : 72 %
+    Accuracy of  deer : 92 %

     Accuracy of   dog : 100 %

-    Accuracy of  frog : 85 %
+    Accuracy of  frog : 95 %

-    Accuracy of horse : 84 %
+    Accuracy of horse : 100 %

-    Accuracy of  ship : 88 %
+    Accuracy of  ship : 100 %

     Accuracy of truck : 87 %